Marquess of Lavradio: Titles

 Their eldest son, the 2nd Marquess and 11th Viceroy of Brasil, like his father, was arguably one of the most remarkable and respected colonial administrators in Brasil.
 Having followed a successful army career, becoming colonel of the Cascais Regiment and rising to the rank of Brigadier during the war of 1762, he was given the governorship of the province of Bahia and was soon after promoted to Governor General of Rio de Janeiro and Viceroy of Brasil.
 He had 12 children by his wife, D. Maria Ana da Cunha, daughter of the 5th Counts of São Vicente.The 3rd Marquess of Lavradio, as well as inheriting the assets that were not confiscated by the Crown from his great-uncle, the 8th Duke of Aveiro, was granted the hereditary distinction of Honras de Parente d'El Rei (Note: The title of Honras de Parente, meaning "Kinsman to the King", is an acknowledgement of the blood relationship between the title holder and the Crown.
 Until the end of the monarchy in 1910 it had been granted to only 12 families in Portugal.) by Letters Patent of 1 June 1810, upon his becoming head of the two extant Lancastre lineages: one a legitimate bloodline of the Royal House of Aviz, who were Comendadores-mores (Note: Comendador-mor translates as Knight-Commander-in-Chief.
 It was the title given to the most senior knight in the order, second only to the Master of the Order.) of the Order of Christ; the other of the Dukes of Aveiro, descended from the illegitimate and only surviving son of King João II, D. Jorge, Duke of Coimbra.

 In addition to holding the titles of Count of Avintes, Count of Lavradio and Count of Torres Vedras, the Marquesses of Lavradio are Chiefs of the Name and Arms of the Lancastre, Mascarenhas and Alarcão lineages in Portugal, and head of the noble houses of Aveiro, Gouvêa, Portalegre, Santa Cruz, Montalvão and Turcifal, and thus claimants to the titles of Duque of Aveiro, Duque and Marquess of Torres Novas, Marquess of Gouvêa, Marquess of Montalvão, Count of Portalegre, Count of Santa Cruz, Count of Castelo Novo and Count of Serém.
-They also represent the curious title of Marquess of Turcifal, a Portuguese title of nobility given to the Count of Torres Vedras by Felipe IV of Spain in 1652, during the Portuguese War of Independence.
+They also represent the title of Marquess of Turcifal, a Portuguese title of nobility given to the Count of Torres Vedras by Felipe IV of Spain in 1652, during the Portuguese War of Independence.